-(e) Evidence Requirements
+(f) Evidence Requirements

-An employee is to provide evidence satisfactory to a reasonable person, to support an application for compassionate and /or bereavement leave specified by this clause.
+An employee is to provide evidence satisfactory to a reasonable person, to support an application for compassionate and/or bereavement leave specified by this clause.

-(f) Unpaid Compassionate or Bereavement Leave An employee may take a period of unpaid compassionate and/or bereavement leave by agreement with the employer.
+(g) Unpaid Compassionate and Bereavement Leave

+An employee may take a period of unpaid compassionate and/or bereavement leave by agreement with the employer.

-(g) Casual Employees
+(h) Casual Employees

-- (i) Subject to the evidence requirements in subclause (e) casual employees are entitled to leave work or to not be available to attend work, for the purposes of this clause. - (ii) The employer and an employee are to agree on the period the employee is entitled to not be available to attend work.
-In the absence of agreement, an employee is entitled to not be available to attend work for up to five days per annum in the event of a life threatening illness or injury to a member of the employee's immediate family or household and/or upon the death of that particular member. - (iii) The employer must not fail to re-engage a casual employee because the employee has accessed the entitlement provided for in this clause.
+- (i) Subject to the evidence requirements in subclause (f) casual employees are entitled to leave work or to not be available to attend work, for the purposes of this clause. - (ii) The employer and an employee are to agree on the period the employee is entitled to not be available to attend work.
+In the absence of agreement, an employee is entitled to not be available to attend work for up to five days per annum in the circumstances described in subclause (a)(i) and (ii) of this Part.

+(iii) The employer must not fail to re-engage a casual employee because the employee has accessed the entitlement provided for in this clause.
 The rights of an employer to engage or not engage a casual employee are otherwise not affected.